 |Mobile Mental Health Intellectual Disabilities Behavioral Intervention

-This program will fund the creation of a Mental Health and Intellectual Disabilities team in Dauphin County, consisting of a Behavioral Specialist and Registered Nurse, to assist adults (21 and older) with serious mental illness and intellectual disabilities, as well as their families and support systems.
+This program will fund the creation of three Mental Health and Intellectual Disabilities teams consisting of a Behavioral Specialist and Registered Nurse, to assist adults (21 and older) with serious mental illness and intellectual disabilities, as well as their families and support systems.
 Services will include a Functional Behavioral Assessment, individualized treatment plans, targeted interventions, and other related needs.
 All services delivered by the team will be considered mobile, as they will likely be delivered in the home or community.

 |Drug and Alcohol Mobile Brief Intervention and Assessment

 The primary goal of the Drug and Alcohol Mobile Brief Intervention and Assessment is to create an intercept point for individuals accessing hospital emergency services, or who are in physical healthcare units of local hospitals, who may be in need of substance abuse services.
 This intercept point would allow for the identification and linkage to substance abuse treatment for those individuals struggling with addiction and co-occurring mental health disorders.